 A manufacturer may elect to declare a Declared Performance Requirement (DPRi) having an SOCE and/or SOCR value that is higher than that of the corresponding MPR.
 The DPRi will then replace the MPRi for the purposes of determining compliance by that manufacturer.

-The manufacturer shall ensure that batteries installed in vehicles will perform equal or better than the MPRi (or DPRi if applicable).
+The manufacturer shall ensure that batteries installed in vehicles comply with the rules specified in paragraph 6.4.2 for the MPRi (or DPRi if applicable).

 6. In-Use Verification